rippinrobr/cljs-intro/README.md

 # cljs-intro

 An introduction to ClojureScript.
 Follow me as I learn how to build an app using ClojureScript.
+The project.clj file is set up for Leiningen 1.7.1 (That is the version I'm using in this series).
+The lein-2-p roject.clj file is setup for Leiningen 2 (submitted by [Michael Peterson](https://github.com/midpeter444))

 ## Part 1